Job Description, Daily Responsibilities, and Work Life

-On a daily basis, Fuel Cell Engineers Conduct fuel cell testing projects, using fuel cell test stations, analytical instruments, or electrochemical diagnostics, such as cyclic voltammetry or impedance spectroscopy.
+On a daily basis, Fuel Cell Engineers conduct fuel cell testing projects, using fuel cell test stations, analytical instruments, or electrochemical diagnostics, such as cyclic voltammetry or impedance spectroscopy.
 They design or implement fuel cell testing or development programs.

-A typical day for A Fuel Cell Engineer look like this:
+A typical day for a Fuel Cell Engineer will also include:

 We asked some Fuel Cell Engineers a few questions to find out what else does their work day look like.
 Here is what we found.